 Cyber security studies are focusing more on two areas in the following sections, according to Secureworks.

 Any device that connects to the internet or another network provides a point of access for hackers.
-In 2019, Cytelligence reports that hackers spent increasing time hacking smart homes and Internet of Things (IoT) devices, such as smart TVs, voice assistants, and connected baby monitors.
+In 2019, Cytelligence reported that hackers spent increasing time hacking smart homes and Internet of Things (IoT) devices, such as smart TVs, voice assistants, and connected baby monitors.

 By successfully breaching a connected home, hackers can access users’ Wi-Fi credentials and their data, including medical notes, bank statements, and website login information.

-Cyber attackers can find entry points into a network more easily through personal devices like laptops and cellphones that store data.
+Cyber attackers can find entry points into a network more easily through personal devices like laptops and cell phones that store data.

 In the May 2019 book “Data: Reclaiming Our Cyber Security in the Digital Age”, former Department of Homeland Security Secretary Michael Chertoff warns against the widespread dissemination of personal information, which has made people more vulnerable to cyber-attacks.